Aliases for CHGA Gene

 GeneCards Summary for CHGA Gene

 CHGA (Chromogranin A) is a Protein Coding gene.
-Diseases associated with CHGA include atrophic gastritis and lymphocytic colitis.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Diseases associated with CHGA include Acinar Cell Carcinoma and Tubular Adenocarcinoma.
+Among its related pathways are Microglia Activation During Neuroinflammation: Overview and Innate Immune System.
+An important paralog of this gene is CHGB.